Key Information About Coronavirus

 What are the symptoms of coronavirus?

 The symptoms are often mild, but in some cases can be severe enough to warrant hospitalization.
-Individuals with COVID-19 can exhibit fever, cough and shortness of breath.
+Individuals with COVID-19 can exhibit fever, cough shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat or new loss of taste or smell.

 How is coronavirus spread?